mikecao/flightphp.com/_includes/en/extending.md

 // Get an instance of your class
 $user = Flight::user();
 ```
+Note: Registration of classes with Flight requires the fully qualified class name.

 The register method also allows you to pass along parameters to your class
 constructor.
 So when you load your custom class, it will come pre-initialized.